 Avocational Professional Development courses offered on the Columbus, OH campus are designed for individuals that want to increase their knowledge and skill for Personal or Professional Development as well as individuals employed in the field that want to meet the requirements of their profession by completing a Continuing Education Course.
 Career Services and Job Placement assistance are not available for Avocational courses.
-See avocational online store for more information - https://store.mycomputercareer.edu/s/.
+See avocational online store for more information - - https://upskillacademy.mycomputercareer.edu/.